jruby/jruby-rack/README.md

 ## Logging

-JRuby-Rack sets up a delegate logger for Rails that sends logging output to `javax.servlet.ServletContext#log` by default.
+JRuby-Rack sets up a delegate logger for Rails that sends logging output to `jakarta.servlet.ServletContext#log` by default.
 If you wish to use a different logging system, configure `jruby.rack.logging` as follows:

 - `servlet_context` (default): Sends log messages to the servlet context.